-The NRA has created a large range of resources such as staff training kits and signage to assist retailers in the lead up to the plastic bag ban.
+The NRA has created a large range of resources such as staff training kits and signage to assist retailers in the lead up to the ban on single-use lightweight plastic shopping bags.
 Please check back regularly for updates.

 Posters – Version 1

 Place these posters on your shop window or entrance door to prompt your customers to remember to bring their reusable bags.

 Place these posters on your shop window or entrance door to let customers know that you have alternative bags available.